Hopf algebra gauge theory on a ribbon graph: Hopf algebra gauge theory on a ciliated ribbon graph

 \begin{lemma} (\cite{majidbraid} Prop.
 4.1.)
 Let $(K,R)$ be a quasitriangular Hopf algebra and $(A,\lhd_A)$, $(B,\lhd_B)$ $K$-right module algebras.
 Equip the vector space $A\oo B$ with the multiplication

 Then $(A\oo B,\cdot)$ is a $K$-module algebra with respect to the induced $K$-right module structure on $A\oo B$. \end{lemma}

+\begin{theorem} (\cite{majidbraid1, majidbraid}) The tensor product of $K$-right module algebras in Lemma \ref{lem:braided} is associative and unital and gives the category $\text{Alg}_{\text{Mod-}K}$ of $K$-right module algebras the structure of a tensor category. \end{theorem}

-This lemma allows one to define a $K$-module algebra structure on $K^{*\oo n}$ as the $n$-fold braided tensor product of the $K$-module algebra from Example \ref{ex:regacts}, 4. and will give rise to a Hopf algebra gauge theory on $\Gamma_v$.
+In fact, this is the only known canonical tensor category structure on the category of $K$-right module algebras over a quasitriangular Hopf algebra $(K,R)$.
+Lemma \ref{lem:braided} and Theorem \ref{th:braided} allow one to define a $K$-module algebra structure on $K^{*\oo n}$ as the $n$-fold braided tensor product of the $K$-module algebra from Example \ref{ex:regacts}, 4. and will give rise to a Hopf algebra gauge theory on $\Gamma_v$.
 Clearly, this algebra structure depends on the ordering of the factors in the tensor product, which must reflect an ordering of the incident edge ends.
 As they are already equipped with a cyclic ordering from the ribbon graph structure, this amounts to choosing a cilium at $v$.
 We conclude that the natural data for a Hopf algebra gauge theory on a vertex neighbourhood of $\Gamma$ is a {\em quasitriangular} Hopf algebra $K$ and a {\em ciliated ribbon graph} $\Gamma$.

 For a vertex $v\in V(\Gamma)$ with $n$ incoming edge ends---ordered counterclockwise starting at the cilium as shown on p.~\pageref{fig:vertex_edgeends}---we identify the edge ends with the different factors in the tensor product $K^{*\oo n}$ according to their ordering.
-To define a $K$-module algebra structure on $\Gamma_v$, we then apply Lemma \ref{lem:braided} to the $n$-fold braided tensor product $K^{*\oo n}$.
+To define a $K$-module algebra structure on $\Gamma_v$, we then apply Proposition \ref{lem:braided} to the $n$-fold braided tensor product $K^{*\oo n}$.
 Note, however that in this case the algebra structure from Lemma \ref{lem:braided} is not unique.
 The product in Lemma \ref{lem:braided} can be modified by letting the $R$-matrix act on $K^{*\oo n}$ via the left regular action from Example \ref{ex:regacts}, 3 and this yields another $K$-right module algebra for the same module structure.
 It will turn out that this non-uniqueness disappears if one requires that the Hopf algebra gauge theories on the vertex neighbourhoods induce a Hopf algebra gauge theory on $\Gamma$ (see Remark \ref{rem:sigg}).

 \begin{proposition} Let $K$ be a finite-dimensional Hopf algebra and $R$ an $R$-matrix for $K$.
 Then for $n\in\NN$ and any map $\sigma:\{1,...,n\}\to \{0,1\}$ the following defines an algebra structure on $K^{*\oo n}$: